dansejijie/learngit/readme.txt

-Git is a distributed vsrsion control system.
+Git is a distributed vsrsions control system.
 Git is free software